Satyamrawat2048/Multiple-Regression-and-Exploratory-Data-Analysis-to-predict-University-admission/README.md

 # Multiple-Regression-to-predict-University-admission

 Aim : To Build a prediction model using multiple linear regression to predict the likelihood of getting admission and evaluate the accuracy of the model.
+Also do Exploratory Data Analysis

 Steps :